God loves you and . . .

 If you would like to know what you must do to have eternal life, click on the link.

-. . . if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved . . .
-(NASB) Romans 10:9
+. . . if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved; for with the heart a person believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation.
+Romans 10:9 (NASB)

-If these are seriously true of you, then you are a Christian.
-Then God will takeover your life.
+If these are seriously true of you, then you are a Christian and God will takeover your life.

 What You Should Say to God

-If you are 1) repentant and want your sins be forgiven and 2) believe that Jesus, our God, died so that your sins could be forgiven, returned to life and is your Lord, then simply tell Him.
+If you: 1) believe Jesus is God and died so that your sins can be forgiven and then returned to life, 2) are repentant and want your sins be forgiven and 3) are willing to give yourself to God, then tell Him.
 There is nothing magic about the words you say.
-All that is important is your attitude.
-Are you serious?
+All that is important is your heart attitude.